 - 4) Inspect the bent tube that supplies breathing gas to the regulator.
 There must be no dents or kinks in the assembly. - 5) Inspect the face port.
-It must be in good condition. - 6) Be sure the communications are hooked up and tested. - 7) Inspect the oral/nasal mask.
-Make sure it is on the regulator mount nut properly and the valve is installed properly. - 8) Inspect the sealed pull pin on each side of the helmet.
-They must engage and disengage properly. - 9) Make sure the head cushion, chin cushion and chin strap are properly fastened inside the helmet.
+It must be in good condition. - 6) Be sure the communications wires are secured and there are no loose nuts or securing screws inside the module.
+For the BandMask check the wire lugs to make sure they are not touching each other.
+This would cause a short (no communications). - 7) Inspect the oral/nasal mask.
+Make sure it is on the regulator mount nut properly and the valve is installed properly. - 8) HELMETS ONLY: Inspect the sealed pull pin on each side of the helmet.
+They must engage and disengage properly.

+9) HELMETS ONLY: Make sure the head cushion, chin cushion and chin strap are properly fastened inside the helmet.